Yumi-Lab/yumi-wiki/docs/KlipperSmartPad/Calibration/PID_calibration.md

 # 2.3 PID calibration

 The calibration of the PID (Proportional-Integral-Derivative) on Klipper, a firmware used to control 3D printers, is crucial for ensuring precise temperature regulation of the extruder and the heated bed.
-It improves temperature stability and accuracy, resulting in higher print quality and overall better printer performance.

 # 2.3.1 Purpose of PID Calibration